CoolZeroNL/Ansible-AWX/USING_SAML_WITH_ANSIBLE_TOWER.md

   <img width="75%" src="./USING_SAML_WITH_ANSIBLE_TOWER.images/image4.png">
 </p>

-There are some boxes left to fill in for the SAML section of the authentication page in Ansible Tower.
+There are some boxes left to fill in for the SAML section of the authentication page in AWX.

 <p align="center">
   <img width="75%" src="./USING_SAML_WITH_ANSIBLE_TOWER.images/image7.png">